-Late-night beach parties and live music events are often hosted at Kastani beach during months of July and August.
+Late-night beach parties and live music events are often hosted at Kastani beach during the months of July and August.
 The clear waters and rock pools here make Kastani perfect for swimming, snorkelling, and observing sea life.

 Stafilos may not be the most beautiful of Skopelos’ beaches.
 However, it is one of the most conveniently located.
-A pleasant hour-long hiking trail leads you from Skopelos town to Stafilos beach through olive groves and past woodland churches.
+A pleasant hour-long Skopelos hiking trail leads you from Skopelos town to Stafilos beach through olive groves and past woodland churches.

 Stafilos sits within an enclosed bay surrounded by dramatic rock formations.
 The waters here are clear and shallow.

 You can rent sunbeds and enjoy refreshments from the beach bar that sits right on the sand.
 Additionally, the menu at the nearby taverna offers plenty of exquisite seafood delicacies sourced from nearby waters.

 If you rent a car or have your own vehicle, you may want to consider having lunch at Terpsis restaurant.
 The eatery is situated on the main road between Skopelos town and Stafylos.

 Terpsis is a Skopelos institution and has been satisfying locals and travellers alike since it first opened its doors in the 1960s.
 You can find timeless Greek favourites on the menu here.